rails/rails/guides/source/association_basics.md

 * Controlling association scope
 * Bi-directional associations

-### Controlling Caching
+### Controlling Association Caching

-All of the association methods are built around caching, which keeps the result of the most recent query available for further operations.
+All of the association methods are built around caching, which keeps the result of loaded associations for further operations.
 The cache is even shared across methods.
 For example:

 ```ruby
 # retrieves books from the database